japinol7/the-codemaster/README.md

 	            > Lilac bats: They deal medium damage
 	            > Red bats: They deal a good deal of damage.
     	        > Black bats: They deal great damage.
+	    > Demons:
+    	    > Beware, they have weapons, can cast spells and have some resistance to magic.
+	    > Dragons:
-	    > Demons.
-Beware, they have weapons and some resistance to magic.
+    	    > Beware, they have magic weapons and some resistance to magic.
 	    > Ghosts:
     	    > Cannot be killed/hit with normal weapons.
               Only Dark magic spells can damage them, i.e, Vortex of Doom and Doom Bolts.
+	    > Mages:
-	    > Mages.
-Beware, they have magic weapons and some resistance to magic.
+    	    > Beware, they have magic weapons and some resistance to magic.
 	    > Pokoyos.
+	    > Robots:
-	    > Robots.
-Beware, they have weapons.
+    	    > Beware, they have weapons.
 	    > Skulls.
 	    > Snakes:
     	    > They bite you whenever you are too close to them.
     	    > Their body also gives you damage but much less than their head.
             > You can hit only their head.
 So do not waste bullets on their body.
+	    > Terminator Eyes:
-	    > Terminator Eyes.
-Beware, they have weapons.
+	        > Beware, they have weapons.
+	    > Tethloriens:
+	        > Beware, they have weapons, magic weapons and have some small resistance to magic.
 	    > Vampires
 	    > Wolf-men.